64bitpandas/notes/content/cs61b/abstract-data-types/union-find-disjoint-sets.md

 # Union Find (Disjoint Sets)

-{% hint style="info" %}
+> [!info] Content Note
+>
-This is not a complete entry, because I feel like existing course materials already cover this in an extremely intuitive manner.\
-See[ lab 14](https://inst.eecs.berkeley.edu/\~cs61b/sp20/materials/lab/lab14/index.html) for an guide on how to implement your own Union Find structure!
+> This is not a complete entry, because I feel like existing course materials already cover this in an extremely intuitive manner.
+See[ lab 14](https://inst.eecs.berkeley.edu/~cs61b/sp20/materials/lab/lab14/index.html) for an guide on how to implement your own Union Find structure!
-{% endhint %}

 The Union Find data structure is a way of representing a bunch of nodes that are connected to each other in subsets.
 It's used in [Kruskal's Algorithm](../algorithms/minimum-spanning-trees/kruskals-algorithm.md) among other things.